 BGE does not provide dry ice or reimburse for food loss due to a power outage.
 Please contact your homeowner's insurance company to file a claim.

 Why does my neighbor have power and I don’t?

-BGE's electric delivery infrastructure is divided into sections, so your neighbors may be on a different supply line than you.
-If damage on our system is limited to your section of the power grid, it's possible for neighbors next door or across the street to still have power.
+Your neighbors may be on a different electric supply line.
+If damage to our system is limited to your section of the power grid, it's possible for some of your neighbors to still have power.

 What do I do if I see a downed wire?

 Never approach a downed power line; always assume a power line is energized and extremely dangerous.
 Call us immediately at 1-877-778-2222 to report a downed wire.

 What is BGE doing to prevent future outages?